Eva Green says ‘justice prevailed’ after High Court win over film collapse

 “Nor could anyone have reasonably understood her to have made such a decision.”

+The court heard from one of the assistant directors on the project who said the proposed studios in Hampshire were “like a morgue” and were “an aircraft hangar with leaks and no soundproofing”.

+However, Ms Green said: “If I had been called to set, I would have done this film even though it would have been a disaster.”

-Referencing some of the messages sent by Ms Green to her associates, he added: “When she says ‘we have to pull out’ or ‘we are pulling out’ or ‘we had to get out’, these have to be understood in the context of a heightened emotional state where Ms Green is venting her fury at (executive producer Jake Seal) and the state of the production of the film she is desperate to make.
+Referencing messages sent by Ms Green to her associates, Mr Justice Michael Green said: “When she says ‘we have to pull out’ or ‘we are pulling out’ or ‘we had to get out’, these have to be understood in the context of a heightened emotional state where Ms Green is venting her fury at (executive producer Jake Seal) and the state of the production of the film she is desperate to make.

 “She is being open with the people she trusts.”